mofosyne/arduino-gameboy-printer-emulator/README.md

 ## Building the Arduino Gameboy Printer Emulator

 Use an arduino Nano/Uno and wire the gameboy link cable according to the pinout shown below.
 Pure GBA cables (purple ones) have a different pinout from GB/GBC cables, avoid using them.
-Also do not destroy old genuine gameboy link cables for this purpose, there is plenty new cables you can purchase online
+Also do not destroy old genuine gameboy link cables for this purpose, there is plenty new cables you can purchase online.

 Else if you have a 3D printer, you can use (Game Boy DMG-01 Link Port plug for dupont jumper wire by Marko Štamcar from Slovenian Computer Museum, created as part of a retro tech exhibition)[https://www.thingiverse.com/thing:4685189]